Still downloading templates?

 Here is an example of what that looks like:

-You stop relying on memory and good intentions.
-You get documented decisions and concrete next steps in the place where work already happens.
+Basically, you get documented decisions and concrete next steps in the place where work already happens.
 The key to taking meeting notes effectively is having a system that captures decisions as they happen—not reconstructing them afterward.

 💡 Pro Tip: End every meeting with a two-minute “decision rollup” spoken out loud.
 ClickUp Notetaker captures it, Brain structures it, and Automations turn it into tasks.
 Suddenly, “we talked about it” becomes “we decided, and someone owns it.”
 This approach aligns with best practices for creating professional meeting minutes.